DirectoryTree/ActiveRedis/README.md

 Then, create models with whatever data you'd like:

 > [!important]
-> Without [model casts](#model-casts) defined, all values you assign to model
+> Without [model casts](#model-casts) defined, all values you assign to model attributes
-> attributes will be cast to strings, as that is their storage type in Redis.
+> will be cast to strings, as that is their true storage type in Redis.

 ```php
 use App\Redis\Visit;